zopefoundation/Zope/README.rst

 Zope 4 - the bridge between Zope 2 and Zope 5
 =============================================

-**Zope 4 is no longer fully supported and only receives security fixes at this time.
+**Zope 4 is reaching End Of Life status on 12/31/2022.
+All support will end at that time.
 Please upgrade to Zope 5 as soon as possible.** The `Zope release schedule <https://www.zope.dev/releases.html>`_ has details about support policies and timeframes.